Mango Pineapple Tropical Smoothie Bowl

 - Bake at 300°F for 35-45 minutes or until edges start to brown.
 Do not stir while baking or cooling.
 Remove from oven and let granola cool completely on the baking sheet.

-- Break granola into clusters and toss in dried pineapple and coconut flakes.
+- Break granola into clusters and toss in 1 cup dried pineapple, and 1 cup unsweetened coconut flakes.

 - Store in an airtight container.